rboyer503/fs-interpreter/README.md

 The software includes three major projects:

 - FSI Data Collection Tool: A utility designed to simplify collection of data samples used for training the Convolutional Neural Nets (CNNs).
-- Word Model Manager: A component used to enumerate and sort by probability "phrase candidates" based on an input sequence of character probability distributions.
+- Word Model Manager: A component used to enumerate and sort by relative probability "phrase candidates" based on an input sequence of letter predictions.
-- FS Interpreter: Core Python program to interpret fingerspelling.
+- FS Interpreter: Core Python program to interpret fingerspelling and supporting scripts for training CNN models.

 See the corresponding README files in the subdirectories for details.